immuni-app/immuni-documentation/Technology Description.md

 New users undertake the onboarding process, in which they are asked for some information and permissions that are essential for the App to work.

 The onboarding process has been designed to limit the information asked of the user to their Province of Domicile, and nothing else.
-This is used to show locally relevant recommendations to the user if a risky Exposure is detected.

 The onboarding process guides the user through the following steps:

-- **Privacy Policy, terms of service, and minimum age.** The user must accept the Privacy Policy and terms of service and confirm they are 14 or older if they wish to use the App.
+- **Terms of use, privacy notice, and minimum age.** If they wish to use the App, the user must read and accept the terms of use, read the privacy notice, and confirm they are 14 or older.
 - **A/G Framework.** The A/G Framework requires the user’s permission before it can be used.
-- **Location (Android only).** On Android devices, _Location_ needs to be on to detect nearby devices, although the A/G Framework’s documentation explicitly states that it does not actually use location data.
+- **Location (Android only).** On Android devices, _Location_ needs to be on at the operating system level to detect nearby devices, although the A/G Framework’s documentation explicitly states that it does not actually use location data.
 This may be quite confusing for the user, but unfortunately it is outside of the Android App’s control.
-Please note that this does not mean that the Android App will request the Location permission, but only that Location needs to be activated at system level in order for the A/G Framework to work properly.
+Please note that the Android App will not request the Location permission, nor will it have access to location data.
+However, Location needs to be activated at the operating system level for the A/G Framework to work properly.
 - **Bluetooth.** Understandably, the A/G Framework requires the device’s Bluetooth to be turned on.
 - **Local notifications (iOS only).** The user is asked to give permission to the iOS App for it to show a notification whenever it detects that the user is at risk of having been infected with SARS-CoV-2.
 On Android this permission is on by default, so the Android App does not need to ask for it during the onboarding.
 Note that these notifications are generated locally, not sent from a server.

-#### Transmission Risk Assessment
+#### Exposure Detection

 The Mobile Client periodically checks whether a Contact with a SARS-CoV-2 positive person has taken place and computes an assessment of the risk that a transmission ensued by executing the following steps: